 - LOG STACK: Piles of wood/logs are home to some and a larder for other wildlife.
 Place it in a shady spot so that it remains cool and damp.

 - INSECT BOX: To make one, screw together four lengths of wood and fill with hollow canes of various diameters.
 Place the box in a sheltered area, and on a fence, so the insects can find it.

 - CREATE A MINI POND: Have safety in mind here – all you need is a tub of water about 40cm deep.
-Fill it with aquatic plants like Nymphaea pygmaea (pygmy water-lily) and Callitriche verna (water starwort) which will attract frogs and other amphibians.
+Fill with aquatic plants like Nymphaea pygmaea (pygmy water-lily) and Callitriche verna (water starwort) which will attract frogs and other amphibians.
 Use aquatic compost.
 Place secure fencing around the pond or metal caging on top.
-Put logs and pebbles around the pond to give access for wildlife.
+Put logs and pebbles around the pond to give access to wildlife.